Have a good photo of one of these recipes? Contact us to submit it!

 Basic Recipe Ideas

-An easy cooking method for any side of greens is to toss clean, still damp leaves into a hot, oiled skillet (along with garlic for the best flavor) and stir until wilted.
+An easy cooking method for any side of greens is to toss clean and chopped still damp leaves into a hot, oiled skillet (along with garlic for the best flavor) and stir until wilted.
 Season with salt and pepper or soy sauce, a squeeze of lemon or dash of vinegar and serve!
 While a side of greens is good, they are easily incorporated into many main dish meals.

 For breakfast, greens are delicious with eggs, add them to your omelet, quiche, or eggs benedict.
 And if you are a juice or smoothie fan toss a few leaves in with the other ingredients for a supercharged drink.